suzuna08/Map-app/IMPLEMENTATION.md

 **Problem**: The Supabase `getSession()` method reads the JWT from the cookie without validating it against the server.
 A malicious user could forge a JWT with a different `user_id` and access another user's data.

-**Fix**: The `safeGetSession` pattern in `hooks.server.ts` calls `getUser()` after `getSession()`. `getUser()` makes a server-side call to Supabase Auth, which validates the JWT signature.
-RLS policies provide a second layer of defense since they check `auth.uid()`.
+**Mitigation**: RLS policies provide the primary defense since they check `auth.uid()` at the database level using the cryptographically signed JWT.
+The `safeGetSession` pattern in `hooks.server.ts` uses `getSession()` only (no `getUser()` call) to avoid the per-request network round-trip to Supabase Auth.
+This trusts the JWT's cryptographic signature for read operations while relying on RLS for data isolation. `getUser()` (which makes a server-side validation call) is reserved for sensitive write operations where stronger token validation is needed.

-**Iteration**: The initial implementation returned `{ session: null, user: null }` whenever `getUser()` failed, which was overly strict -- a transient network issue contacting Supabase Auth would log users out.
-This was revised to fall back to `session.user` (from the JWT) when `getUser()` returns an error or throws a network exception.
-The session is still validated on most requests, but temporary Auth outages no longer break the app.
-The trade-off is slightly weaker forgery protection during outages, mitigated by RLS.
+**History**: The initial implementation called `getUser()` on every request, which was later found to add significant latency to every page navigation.
+An intermediate version fell back to `session.user` when `getUser()` failed, to avoid logging users out during transient Auth outages.
+The current version skips `getUser()` entirely for page loads, trusting the signed JWT and RLS.

 ### 10. `onAuthStateChange` Triggering Unnecessary Reloads